moto999999/CHIP-8-Emulator/README.md

 # CHIP-8 emulator
- A CHIP-8 emulator written in C++
+ A CHIP-8 emulator written in C++ using SDL2.

-## Engine
+## Dependencies
-The emulator uses the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine)
+- SDL2 2.0.20

 ## Resources
 Resources used when writing this emulator: